tarun-sharma03/Google-Form-Spammer/README.md

 Step 4: Go to Network tab in the drawer.
 Step 5: Now submit the form.
-Step 6: Open the formResponse and scroll down to Form Data Step 7: Entry fields are available there in form of entry.<something>
+Step 6: Open the formResponse and scroll down to Form Data Step 7: Entry fields are available there in form of entry.{something}
-Step 8: Copy entry.<something> and paste in this program one by one.
+Step 8: Copy entry.{something} and paste in this program one by one.

 Where this thing won't work: Forms which require Google login.